-Not getting enough shut-eye increases stress.
+Not getting enough sleep increases stress.
 And increased stress levels have been shown to have an adverse effect on your blood pressure.
 Forcing your body to complete everyday activities without enough sleep is going to catch up on you eventually.
 It's recommended that you get at least 6-8 hours sleep per night, so make sure you're getting that regularly and your heart will thank you for it!

 - Calm down

 Getting enough sleep is one thing, but when we're awake our minds race - we overthink, we're constantly busy, and we don't take enough time to reduce the stress in our daily lives.
 Work stress is specifically linked to higher risk of cardiovascular disease.
 Further research suggests that it is the degree of control workers have over their work which leads to heart disease.

 Meditation, painting, playing a musical instrument, getting out in the great outdoors – whatever it is, doing something you enjoy may help to relieve some of those day-to-day stresses.
-Try our stress-relieving mindfulness routines and see if you feel calmer.

 - Get moving

 Speaking of serotonin, one thing we can do that releases our happy hormone is exercise.
 Not only is it good for you, it also makes you feel great!
 Even if you feel terrible halfway through, by the end of that workout, your sense of achievement will release more of that happy hormone.

 Exercising, whether that be at home, in the gym or in a group fitness class, is proven to increase your cardiovascular fitness.
 This'll help you complete everyday activities with ease, whilst reducing blood pressure and also helping to lose a little weight.
 Make sure to mix up your exercise methods by doing both cardio like swimming or walking and resistance training (weights).